Ohio energy rates

 What is a good price per kWh in Ohio?

-Based on data from the Energy Information Administration (EIA), the average residential electricity rate in Ohio is 16.75 cents per kWh.
+Based on the latest data from the Energy Information Administration (EIA), the average residential electricity rate in Ohio is 15.86 cents per kWh.
 However, you can find cheaper energy prices on the Choose Energy marketplace.
-Currently, the lowest Ohio energy price on our marketplace is 5.59 cents per kWh, offered by Public Power.
+Currently, the lowest Ohio energy price on our marketplace is 5.29 cents per kWh, offered by Public Power.
 Enter your ZIP code to explore current options in your area.

 Who is the cheapest energy supplier in Ohio?

 Public Power currently offers the cheapest energy rate in Ohio on the Choose Energy marketplace.
-Energy Harbor, Clearview Energy, and Frontier Utilities also offer lower prices than the average electricity rate in Ohio.
+Energy Harbor and Constellation Energy also offer lower prices than the average electricity rate in Ohio.
 Rates can change often, so enter your ZIP code to check current Ohio electricity rates and compare suppliers.

 How can I lower my electric bill?